Non-custodial · recurring + one-time · multi-chain

 One API across four EVM chains

 USDC on Base, Ethereum, Polygon, and Arbitrum.
-Solana (USDC) and Tron (USDT) are API-ready (wallet verification + ingest); hosted checkout for both ships next.
+Solana (USDC/USDT) and Tron (USDT) are API-ready (wallet verification + ingest); hosted checkout for both ships next.

-A boring, well-shaped REST API — non-custodial, on-chain, and global.
+A boring, well-shaped REST API — with the on-chain parts handled.

 Conventional resource model, idempotency keys on every mutation, HMAC-signed webhooks with replay protection, typed SDKs in four languages.
 Plus the on-chain pieces a regulated merchant needs: chains, tokens, wallet authorization, sanctions screening, and a regulator-readable audit pack.